Merkoba/Hue/README.md

 >systemctl start mongod

 There is no need to create database tables, all of that is done automatically.

+Redis is now required, to store link metadata in database 10.
+Install and setup Redis.

 Go to the bin directory and run: